 Typically, our office begins processing financial aid award packages for the upcoming academic year in mid-November.

 The Central Processing System (CPS) randomly selects students who have submitted FAFSAs to undergo the verification process each year.
 Approximately 30 percent of all applications are chosen for verification.
 This means that your award letter cannot be finalized until the financial aid office reviews your submitted verification documents.
 If your FAFSA is selected for verification, you and your parents/spouse (if applicable) will need to submit additional documentation.
 You will be notified by email (if chosen) and given specific directions about the information you need to provide, which may include your tax return transcripts.

 You can request your tax return transcripts by visiting www.irs.gov

 or using the IRS Data Retrieval Tool on the FAFSA.

 It depends on all of the aid received before the loan is applied, but generally, no. The government allows a limited amount of funding through the student Stafford Loan.
 The government allows parents who qualify to cover the final costs through the Parent PLUS Loan.

 You will need to notify your state of your plans to attend Florida College so that they know who to contact for billing purposes.
 It is also helpful to mention that Florida College is a private college.
 As each prepaid plan is different, you will need to contact your prepaid plan provider if you have questions about how much they will pay.
 The financial aid office does not have access to this information.

-If you have Bright Futures from the state of Florida, the state provides a list of recipients who are planning to attend Florida College.
-The list of Bright Futures recipients is usually available to our office in the summer.
+The state of Florida, provides a list of recipients who are eligible for Bright Futures.
+This list is usually available to our office in the summer.
 If you are receiving an athletic award and you do not see it listed on your award letter, contact your coach.
 If you have a scholarship from an outside source, you will need to send us documentation (such as a letter) and we will add it to your account.